ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

     ORDER BY "s"."Id", "t"."EnrollmentId", "t"."CourseId0"
 ```

-With filtering and sorting we infer without almost no code complex filters from your code and allow you to query your data with complex expressions while drilling into the data graph.
+With filtering and sorting we infer without almost no code complex filters from our code.
+This allows us to query our data with complex expressions while drilling into the data graph.

+_Hot Chocolate_ supports complex expressions with a variety of query operators that can be enabled by just adding a simple attribute on your field resolver.
+We can also configure the filter capabilities which we  want to allow.

 ## Paging

-But we still might get to many data.
+But we still might get to much data back.
 What if we select all the students from a real university database.
 This is where our paging middleware comes in.
 The paging middleware implements the relay cursor pagination pattern.

 > Since we cannot do a skip while with entity framework we actually use a indexed based pagination underneath.
 For convenience we are wrapping this as really cursor pagination.
 With mongoDB and other database provider we are supporting real cursor base pagination.

 Like with filtering, sorting and selection we just annotate the paging middleware and it just works.
-Again, middleware order is important so we need to put the paging attribute on the top.
+Again, middleware order is important so we need to put the paging attribute on the top since the most top data middleware is actually applied last.

 ```csharp
 using System.Linq;